tshauck/gcgc/docs/index.md

 GCGC is a package written in Python to facilitate feature pre-processing for biological sequences.
-Think of it like a Natural Language Processing pre-processing toolkit with design choices oriented towards the differences between NLP and bio sequences.
+Think of it like a Natural Language Processing pre-processing toolkit with design choices oriented towards the differences the sequences found in NLP vs biology.

 There are two main points of entry to GCGC.
 First, it can be imported as a Python package, and, second, used as a command line tool for specific types of transformations.
 In this case, the ideas